-The letters are not filtered by content, impact, or type of addressee and thus includes romantic nationalist as well as non-nationalist addressees (such as librarians or family members) in the city-level analysis, which should therefore produce conservative estimates of the letters' influence.
-A total of over 38000 letters were included, which were directed at ca. 2700 individuals.
+The letters are not filtered by content, impact, or type of addressee and thus include Romantic nationalist as well as nonnationalist receivers (such as librarians or family members) in the city-level analysis, which should therefore produce conservative estimates of the letters' influence.
+A total of over 38,000 letters were included, which were directed at approximately 2,700 individuals.
 We focus on the production of nationalist writings as the outcome in this analysis because the overwhelming majority of correspondence was directed at writers.
-We conduct extensive robustness checks, which we report below, to make sure our results are not biased by differential overall productivity of cities or individual writers / artists, their geographic move across cities, or the fact that letter writers themselves produced nationalist work.
+We conduct extensive robustness checks, which we report below, to make sure our results are not biased by differential overall productivity of cities or individual writers/artists, their geographic move across cities, or the fact that letter writers themselves produced nationalist work that shows up in our dependent variable.